 A versatile physical actress, Cabiria performed the role of The Fox in Rachel Portman's inspiring opera, The Little Prince with Opera Fayetteville, and Bird/Lizard/Squirrel/Mole in A Year with Frog and Toad with Bay Area Children's Theatre at the Peet's Theatre at Berkeley Rep. Cabiria made her Carnegie Hall debut as alto soloist in Mozart's Coronation Mass with DCINY, and reprised the role of Cherubino in Le nozze di Figaro with Salt Marsh Opera.
-Other recent appearances include Ernestina in Rossini's Opportunity Makes the Thief with the Little Opera Theatre of New York, Julia in the East Coast premiere of Kirke Mechem's adaptation of Sheridan's The Rivals, and Angelica in Vaughan Williams' The Poisoned Kiss.
+Other favorite roles include Ernestina in Rossini's Opportunity Makes the Thief with the Little Opera Theatre of New York, Julia in the East Coast premiere of Kirke Mechem's adaptation of Sheridan's The Rivals, and Angelica in Vaughan Williams' The Poisoned Kiss.

 Cabiria participated in young artist and training programs at Virginia Opera, Opera North, and Opera New Jersey.
 She has competed as a finalist in the Liederkranz and Rochester Oratorio Society Competitions in New York, and won the Ilene D. Kaplan award from the Connecticut Opera Guild, as well as an Encouragement Grant from the Schuyler Foundation for Career Bridges competition.
 Formerly a Resident Artist at Tri-Cities Opera, she performed several leading roles there, including Dorabella in Così fan tutte and Nicklausse in Les contes d'Hoffman on the mainstage, as well as Hansel in Hansel and Gretel, La Ciesca in Gianni Schicchi, and Mom and Grandma in Little Red Riding Hood in their chamber opera and outreach series.
 She has appeared in concert with Utah Festival Opera and Musical Theatre, the Garden State Philharmonic, the Greenwood Music Festival and the Grand Canyon Music Festival, and in recital in Boston and New York.